Contact Us

 OTHER COMPETITIONS:

 Besides the major competitions covered above, there are several “B” competitions throughout the season.
 These competitions may include more than one level of skating, including senior, junior, novice or lower.
 Top skaters sometimes use these competitions as practice or to gain ranking points.
-Scores recorded at most B competitions do not count towards a skater’s ISU season’s or personal best score, but they do count for technical minimum scores necessary for participation in ISU Championships.
+Scores recorded at most B competitions do not count towards a skater’s ISU season or personal best score, but they do count for minimum technical scores necessary for participation in ISU Championships.